Joseph Paintsil scores as Ankaragucu see off Hatayspor | Goal.com

 Zvonimir Sarlija broke the deadlock 19 minutes after the incident, firing his effort beyond the reach of goalkeeper Munir after an assist from Emre Gural.

-Paintsil, who was brought on for Ender Aygoren to strengthen Ankaragucu team then found the back of the net moments before the end of the game to seal the victory.
+Paintsil, who was brought on for Ender Aygoren to strengthen the Ankaragucu team, then found the back of the net moments before the end of the game to seal the victory.

 Senegal international Mame Diouf featured for 77 minutes in the encounter but could not help his side to avoid defeat and was cautioned in the early minutes of the game.

-Paintsil has now scored four goals for Ankaragucu this season, amid other dazzling displays but his side remains in the relegation zone with eight points.
+Paintsil has now scored four goals for Ankaragucu this season, amid other dazzling displays, but his side remain in the relegation zone with eight points.

 The midfielder started his European career with Hungarian club Ferencvaros in 2017 before joining Genk in 2018.